TinyPedal/TinyPedal/docs/customization.md

     enable_restapi_access
 Enable Rest API accessing, which connects to game's Rest API for accessing additional data that is not available through sharedmemory API.

+    restapi_update_interval
+Set update interval (in milliseconds) for requesting data from Rest API.

+Note, minimum update interval is hard-limited to `200` milliseconds or higher, and some data are accessed `only once` per garage-exit.
+Update interval is auto-delayed up to `5` seconds if has not received new data recently.
+See individual data description for details.

     url_host
 Set Rest API host address.
 Default is `localhost`.